TMaksutov/ai-predictions/README.md

 # Time Series Forecasting (Daily Regression)

-A lightweight Streamlit app that benchmarks a simple multiple linear regression on daily time series and visualizes the forecast versus actuals.
+A lightweight Streamlit app that benchmarks several fast regressors and a few classic time‑series baselines on daily data, and visualizes the forecast versus actuals.

 ## Overview

-- **Model**: Multiple linear regression with lag (1, 7) and day-of-week features
+- **Models (scikit‑learn)**: Ridge, Lasso, ElasticNet, KNN, GradientBoosting, RandomForest, SVR
+- **Baselines (optional)**: SARIMA, Prophet (yearly+weekly).
+Optional libs auto‑disable if not installed
+- **Features**: Lags, moving averages, day‑of‑week, global trend, Fourier seasonality (weekly, monthly, quarterly, yearly, biannual)
-- **Metric**: nRMSE on the last 20% of each dataset (holdout)
+- **Metric**: MAPE on the last 20% of each dataset (holdout)
-- **Datasets**: CSVs with two columns: time (first), target (last), daily frequency
+- **Datasets**: CSVs with time (first), optional features (middle), target (last)
-- **UI**: One-page layout with a results table and a simple forecast plot
+- **UI**: One‑page layout with a results table and a simple forecast plot

 ## How to run